From the Official Website of the Ministry of Foreign Affairs of the Russian Federation (Statements and speeches):

 Iraq as fresh clashes between government troops and Sunni rebels killed

-four children west of Baghdad.
 Fighting erupted early on Thursday in the rebel-held city of Fallujah, about 65km west of Baghdad.
-The clashes on the city's northern outskirts killed four children,

 along with a woman and at least 10 fighters, said Fallujah hospital